SleepyLili/SleepyLili/README.md

 ### Hi, I'm Lili, welcome to my GitHub page.
-I'm a programmer from the Czech republic, currently looking for work.
+I'm a programmer from the Czech republic.
 I know Python pretty well, have an interest in functional programming and cybersecurity, and I like to write helpful READMEs and documentation.

 - Linkedin: https://www.linkedin.com/in/lili-pavelu/